Discover Your Exposure So You Can Protect It

 In creating a solution to help organizations secure themselves against the vulnerabilities within their ecosystem we had to consider the fundamental challenges of the problem we were trying to tackle:

 I’m proud to announce that our solution to these challenges is the Cyberpion Ecosystem Security platform.
 Our goal is to help organizations gain control over their entire online attack surface that lies far beyond the classic perimeter.

 We know that this is a big problem to solve.
 When we saw the volume and scale of attacks against external infrastructures, with little to no awareness by the targeted organizations – governments, enterprises and SMBs, we knew we could (and should) do something about it.

 Based on the data and the incidents we see on a daily basis, we can say with high confidence that ecosystem security is a significant challenge for organizations, and the risks to them are significant, including:

 Our recent funding announcement is the culmination of a lot of hard work on the part of the Cyberpion team, and I couldn’t be more proud of them.

 From our early days of development to bootstrapping the organization with early customers we continue to be driven by the enthusiasm and affirmation that we see from everyone we speak to.
 This includes input from our two co-lead investors Team8 Capital and Hyperwise Ventures, who I view as valued partners on this journey.

 The funding will allow us to accelerate our operations and build awareness of the security challenges that online ecosystems represent.

-I look forward to presenting the Ecosystem Security platform to you, whether as a customer, a partner, or a future member of the Cyberpion team!
+I look forward to presenting the attack surface management platform to you, whether as a customer, a partner, or a future member of the Cyberpion team!